What Is a Doctorate Degree? Key Facts on the Top University Credential

 But "doctor" has also become interchangeable with the word "physician" when referring to medical doctors.
 That can lead to confusion.
 So, to clarify, having a doctorate means that you are a doctor, but not necessarily a physician or medical doctor.
 (The degree you need to be a medical doctor is a professional doctorate degree specifically in medicine.)

 The two main types of doctoral degrees are:

 - Professional doctorates (also called applied doctorates or professional degrees)

 A research doctorate is a graduate degree in an academic subject.
 Because it's a graduate degree, you generally need to earn a bachelor's degree first.
 Many programs also require you to have completed a master's degree.
 (About 70 percent of PhD recipients also have master's degrees, according to a report titled 2017 Doctorate Recipients from U.S. Universities.)

 Not surprisingly, getting into a doctoral program can be more competitive than getting into a master's or bachelor's program.
-In fact, one study found that about 20 percent of doctoral program applicants are accepted.2
+In fact, one study found that about 22 percent of doctoral program applicants are accepted.

 A big reason why many research doctorate programs are so selective is that this level of study requires a lot of self-discipline.
 The emphasis in these programs is on performing in-depth, independent research that adds to the body of knowledge in your area of expertise.
 So students need to be self-motivated and curious.